 Assessment at Key Stage 3:

-In order to ensure that all students are progressing and to ensure that we are meeting the needs of all students, regardless of ability, the Geography department holds a mini assessment at the end of every term.
-The information collected from this will structure the groups for the following term to ensure that students are supported and stretched in lesson to ensure that engagement occurs.
+In order to ensure that all students are progressing and to ensure that we are meeting the needs of all students, regardless of ability.
+The students complete an assessment at the end of each term/topic.
+Student’s also complete 4 homework worksheets for every topic.

 Key Stage 4